Equitable Access to Transportation

 Eligible DC veterans seeking educational, health, employment, food distribution, or housing services can get FREE rideshare trips through the VetsRide program.

-Residents of the District who are 60-years and older and have a medical condition requiring essential life-sustaining appointments are eligible for non-emergency media transportation and meal delivery.
+Residents of the District who are 60-years and older and have a medical condition requiring essential life-sustaining appointments are eligible for non-emergency medical transportation and meal delivery.
 Learn how you can apply for these benefits.

 DC SchoolConnect provides dedicated buses for students to DCPS and public charter schools in Wards 7 and 8.
 Learn more & enroll.